 * if you live alone and you have symptoms of coronavirus illness (COVID-19), however mild, stay at home for 7 days from when your symptoms started.

 * if you live with others and you or one of them have symptoms of coronavirus, then all household members must stay at home and not leave the house for 14 days.
-The 14-day period starts from the day when the first person in the house became ill.

 * it is likely that people living within a household will infect each other or be infected already.
-Staying at home for 14 days will greatly reduce the overall amount of infection the household could pass on to others in the community.
+Staying at home for 14 days will greatly reduce the overall amount of

 * for anyone in the household who starts displaying symptoms, they need to stay at home for 7 days from when the symptoms appeared, regardless of what day they are on in the original 14-day isolation period.